 QNB Capital continues to be mandated on high-profile transactions, supporting QNB's market-leading position in the area of corporate finance and financial and strategic advisory services.
-Since its establishment as the investment banking arm of QNB, QNB Capital has advised on most of the largest debt and equity transactions involving Qatar, including acting as a joint lead manager in connection with a number of sovereign and corporate bond offerings totalling over U.S.\$30 billion over the last five years.
-In June 2016, QNB Capital acted as a joint lead manager for Qatar's U.S.\$9 billion triple tranche bond issuance, the largest bond issuance out of Qatar to date, and in January 2017, QNB Capital acted as a joint lead manager on the Republic of Turkey's U.S.\$2 billion global bond issuance.
-In addition, ONB Capital has acted as a joint lead manager on three other bond transactions totalling U.S.\$2,25 billion in 2017 to date.
-ONB Capital has also provided financial advice in connection with the merger of a number of Qatar-based entities, including the sale of OP's Amwaj operation to Gulf International Services and on the merger between Oatar Navigation and Qatar Shipping, one of the largest public company mergers ever undertaken in Qatar.
-QNB Capital was also the lead financial advisor for the U.S.\$885 million initial public offering of Mesaieed Petrochemical Holding Company that was listed on the QSE in 2014.
-During 2016, QNB Capital advised the QNB Group on its successful acquisition of Finansbank A.Ş. (now known as QNB Finansbank) in Turkey, a transaction with a value of EUR 2.71 billion (QR11.0 billion).
-QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including companies considering an initial public offering, a cross-border acquisition in the hospitality sector, capital restructuring for a manufacturing company and advising government-related entities on utilising public-private partnership models for large scale projects based in Qatar.
+QNB Capital has acted as a joint lead manager on a number of local, regional and international sovereign and corporate bond and sukuk offerings totalling over U.S.\$44 billion over the last five years.

+In March 2019, QNB Capital acted as a joint lead manager on the State of Qatar's U.S.\$12 billion global triple bond issuance.
+In September 2019, ONB Capital acted as a joint lead manager for Warba Bank's U.S.\$500 million sukuk issuance and Qatar Islamic Bank's U.S.\$300 million Additional Tier 1 sukuk issuance, the first international perpetual sukuk issued from Qatar.
+In October 2019, QNB Capital acted as the Listing Adviser and Offering Manager on Baladna's U.S.\$391 million listing on the Qatar Stock Exchange.
+In December 2018, QNB Capital also acted as the Listing Adviser and Offering Manager on Qatar Aluminium Manufacturing Company's U.S.\$751 million listing on the Qatar Stock Exchange.
+During 2016, QNB Capital advised the QNB Group on its successful acquisition of Finansbank A.Ş. (now known as QNB Finansbank) in Turkey, a transaction with a value of EUR2.71 billion (QR11.0 billion).
+QNB Capital continues to provide financial and strategic advisory services to a number of Qatari companies across various mandates, including a number of large companies considering an initial public offering, a real estate development project in the hospitality sector and advising government-related entities on utilising public-private partnership models for large-scale projects based in Qatar.
+In addition, QNB Capital advises on and undertakes the asset management of a large real estate portfolio predominantly based in Europe that includes properties such as The Shard in London.
 QNB believes that the increasingly important role that Qatar plays internationally, coupled with global appetite for investing in the GCC (and Qatar in particular) and the MENA region, will provide increased opportunities for QNB Capital to create new revenue streams.